 - Over 90% are completely free to use – some of the larger Rec Sites have a caretaker living on site and therefore have a nightly fee ($10-15 per party).

-Due to Recreational Sites usually being located away from the main highways, it is unlikely that the average BC visitor will accidentally stumble across one of these campgrounds.
+Due to Recreational Sites usually being located away from the main highways, it is unlikely that the average BC visitor or resident will accidentally stumble across one of these campgrounds.
 The two main ways of finding recreational sites are: